 The storage class yields only singleton data.

-When you apply a default storage class (see C Code Generation Configuration for Model Interface Elements):
+When you apply a default storage class (see C Data Code Interface Configuration for Model Interface Elements):

 For these data categories, you can generate only singleton data:

 Global data stores

 For Internal data, you can generate only instance-specific data, which means each instance of the model or component operates on a separate copy of the data.
 For this category, you must use the example storage class

 SignalStruct, which appears after preparing a model for code generation with the Quick Start tool.
 Alternatively, you can create and use your own structured storage class by using an Embedded Coder Dictionary.

 For more information, see What Is Reentrant Code? and Choose Storage Class for Controlling Data Representation in Generated Code.

 Copy Code Mappings When Converting Subsystems to Referenced Models